 Once the plan is developed, the materials selected, it is time to execute it.
 Many times your design professional can advise you at this stage to help you qualify the bids for the job making sure that everyone is bidding apples to apples.
 In doing so you will know what the job cost is and determine if you are in your budget and if not by how much you are out.
-It is at this point that you might need to value engineer your plan which would mean looking at the materials selected to bring the job into budget.
-If you are in budget you are ready to begin your new project.
+It is at this point that you might need to value engineer your plan which would mean looking at the materials selected to bring the job into the budget.
+If you are within your budget you are ready to begin your new project.
 Remember it is important to develop a plan first before beginning, it puts the ball in your court.

 The post was made possible by American Standard which compensated me for revealing my faucet selection.
 All opinions are 100% mine and 100% positive!